If you Can't Breathe, You Can't Function - One Day Introductory Breathing and Postural Control Course

 Highly acclaimed course developed by Mary Massery

-This course developed by Mary Massery, will challenge the practitioner to make a paradigm shift: connecting breathing mechanics and postural control with management of trunk pressures.
-Through Mary Massery's model of postural control (Soda Pop Can Model), the speaker will link breathing mechanics with motor and physiologic behaviors (a multi-system perspective).
-She will present novel research demonstrating the role of vocal folds as postural stabilizers, extending the concept of “core stability” from the vocal folds on the top of the trunk to the pelvic floor on the bottom.
+This course, developed by Mary Massery, will challenge the practitioner to make a paradigm shift: connecting breathing mechanics and postural control with management of trunk pressures.
+Using Dr. Massery’s model of postural control (Soda Pop Can Model), the speaker will link breathing mechanics with motor and physiologic behaviors (a multi-system perspective).
+The speaker will present novel research demonstrating the role of vocal folds as postural stabilizers, extending the concept of “core stability” from the vocal folds on the top of the trunk to the pelvic floor on the bottom.
 Numerous interventions will be presented that use positioning and ventilatory strategies to optimize motor performance.
 Neuromotor breathing retraining techniques and manual assistive cough techniques will be the focus of treatment labs.
 Multiple patient cases will be presented throughout the course.
 The emphasis of the course will be on developing practical, quick clinical solutions for pediatric and adult patients in all practice settings.

-At the conclusion of Day 1, participants should be able to:
+At the conclusion of Day 1, participants should

 What others are saying about Nechama Karman's course:

-"Awesome instructor who demonstrates passion for this topic and presented easily implemented, real world treatment ideas with evidenced based research."
+"Awesome instructor who demonstrates passion for this topic and presented easily implemented, real-world treatment ideas with evidenced-based research."

 "This course gave me extremely valuable information and understanding I've been seeking for some time about breathing and respiration and particularly airway clearance.
 I am so grateful."